Makezeal/Complementary_Patent_Dataset/README.md

 Code and data from the paper “Construction of Complementary Patent Dataset Based on Patent Market Transactions”

 This article proposes a method for obtaining a complementary patent dataset by extracting transaction relationships between patents.
-There are multiple transfer categories in patent transfer records, and this article delves into direct transactions and joint research records to limit transaction frequency, transaction size, and patent text similarity, thereby constructing a complementary patent dataset.
+There are multiple transfer categories in patent assignment records, and this article delves into direct transactions and joint research records to limit transaction frequency, transaction scale, and patent text similarity, thereby constructing a complementary patent dataset.

 ## Requirements